collapsed-stacks/startups/questions/3005/does-a-confidentiality-agreement-need-to-be-signed-by-two-people-from-my-company.md

 - tagged: `legal`, `paperwork`, `germany`
 - score: 4

-<p>I just got a confidentiality agreement from a third party which asks me to sign it.
+I just got a confidentiality agreement from a third party which asks me to sign it.
 At the end of the agreement there are each two containers for them and two containers for us to sign.
-Each container has two fields (<code>title</code> and <code>name</code>).</p>
+Each container has two fields (`title` and `name`).

-<pre><code>Their company      My company
+    Their company      My company

      - title            - title
      - name             - name

      - title            - title
      - name             - name
-</code></pre>

-<p>Who needs to sign this?
-Can I just leave the second one empty?</p>
+Who needs to sign this?
+Can I just leave the second one empty?

-<p>FYI: We're talking about Germany if that makes a difference.</p>
+FYI: We're talking about Germany if that makes a difference.

 ## Answer 3006